Ishanya-Jha/NETWORKWALKS-ISHANYA-JHA-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 📸 Project Evidence

-The repository contains screenshots documenting the major configuration and verification stages of the cybersecurity lab.
+The screenshots in this repository document the major configuration and verification stages completed during the project.

-Lab configured successfully.
-Connectivity verified.
-Nmap verified.
-Documentation completed. 🔐